oklipilin/FileSort/README.md

 </pre>

 Please note that algorithm does not have possibility to detect available RAM and adapt to it.
-So, settings like "LinesReadLimit" and "LinesListsLimit" can be set manually.
+So, settings like `LinesReadLimit` and `LinesListsLimit` can be set manually.

 During sorting of the file with size of 43GB (each line is ~500 characters) application used ~3GB of memory.
-To decrease memory usage we can set LinesReadLimit to 100_000 and LinesListsLimit to 2.
+To decrease memory usage we can set `LinesReadLimit` to 100_000 and `LinesListsLimit` to 2.

 To run file sort applicaiton you need to fill in `File` parameter in the app.config with the path to the input file.